Glossary of Library Terms

 To request that a book already checked out to someone else be returned to the library prior to its due date.
 When the book is returned to the library, it will be set aside for you and you will be notified.

-Items in great demand and/or material on professors' reading lists which are kept for short-term checkout by students; requested at the service desk of the appropriate library.
-Many reserves are available online: see e-reserves.
+Material on professors' reading lists which are kept for short-term checkout.
+Many reserves are available online: See e-reserves.

 In a database, the journal title, volume, page and date for an article.

 Also, in research, a firsthand document or primary reference work.